-This is the reason children – and even adults – have so much fun on rope-based play equipment.
+This is the reason children, and even adults, have so much fun on rope-based play equipment.
 Rope is not dead material.
-Instead it is flexible and enables a child to ‘connect’ with the equipment, as every action is followed by a reaction.
+Instead, it is flexible and enables a child to ‘connect’ with the equipment, as a reaction follows every action.
 Rope is a play ‘partner’ and there is always a dialog between the child playing and the structure.

 While rope-based play equipment may seem relatively new, it actually started in the 1950s, thus making it an ‘old’ concept that has seen a resurgence in the last couple of decades.

 The invention of rope play equipment.

 The invention of rope-based play is attributed to a 1930s former boxer by the name of Joseph Brown.

 Born in 1909, the son of Russian immigrants in Philadelphia, Joe attended Temple University where he studied physical education; however, he left the university to become a professional boxer.
 Joe returned to complete his studies in 1931 after suffering an injury.
 He then spent six years as a sculptor before being hired to train boxers at Princeton University.

 Joe recognized that movement through sport and play was important for the development of young people.
 He turned his attention to play equipment for the first time in 1950.
 Many experts believe his designs to have been revolutionary.
 He developed what he termed play communities, which drew attention for their play function.

 Joe installed a number of prototypes in Philadelphia and outside the United States; however, there was no mass production of his designs since he did not have the manufacturing capacity.
 The inability to mass produce stalled the concept in the ‘50s and ‘60s from taking off.

 Joe derived his play concept for rope play equipment from a classic boxing ring.
 He also created the first designs for today’s very popular high rope gardens.
 He attempted but failed to find a licensee so he implemented individual special projects instead.